These days, we know Facebook as a powerful social channel to connect brands to their clients.

-- Adopt local SEO practices
+- Adopt Local SEO best practices

 Local SEO rules apply.

 Make sure your titles and descriptions are optimized as well with any important keywords.
-Think about what people search for in regards to your business; words like “cafe,” “boutique,” and “pizza place” are common searches, and should be included if they’re relevant to you business.
+Think about what people search for in regards to your business; words like “cafe,” “boutique,” and “pizza place” are common searches, and should be included if they’re relevant to your business.